+Over this entire period, as commonsense would predict, when Winningness is high, Vulnerability and Fragility are both low (with correlations ranging from -0.88 to -0.98), while the correlations between the latter two variables are highly positive (ranging from 0.80 to 0.91).
+See Table I. The Pearson correlations reported in Table I involving Vulnerability and Fragility are only for the elections where outcomes can be effected by what happens in the competitive states.

+<<Table I about here>>

 While the various measures proposed by Brams and Kilgour (2017) are of theoretical interest, in and of themselves, we are most interested in how these measures allow us to address the bias imposed on likely Electoral College outcomes of having a substantial proportion of seat outcomes already known in advance in a fashion that favors one political party.
 Brams and Kilgour note (2017: 111) that the sign on the Winningness advantage correctly predicts the winners in all four of the presidential contests they study.
 When we replicate that analysis for all 38 elections, we find that this holds for all but two elections: 1880 and 1960.
 This is a very good predictive performance by the Winningness variable.
 Even if we consider just the 17 elections where the winner was determined by the competitive states, this is a success rate of 88%.

 A more difficult test for the predictive usefulness of Winningness and the other two variables is to ask how well they, singly or collectively, predict final EC seat share outcomes.
 Figure I plots Winningness, Vulnerability, and Fragility against EC final seat share.
 These three variables are, in fact, highly correlated with EC outcomes, with the correlation for Winningness at 0.90, that for Republican (Democratic) Fragility at -0.76 (-0.67), while that Republican (Democratic) Vulnerability is -0.66 (-0.81).